rogererens/luos-documentation/tutorials/02_blink_an_led.md

     rcc::init();

     // declare `led` as an output pin on PIN_LED
-    // `led` is mutable: setting the pin to high or low requires to borrow a the variable let mut led = gpio::Output::setup(PIN_LED);
+    // `led` is mutable as setting the pin to high or low requires to modify it. let mut led = gpio::Output::setup(PIN_LED);

-    // in embedded your main program loops forever loop {
+    // in embedded your program should never end, so we loop forever loop {
         // turn led on -> set pin to high led.high();